Role

 Paper Prototyping

-To explore these interaction patterns, we began with paper prototyping.
+To explore free-form interaction patterns, we began with paper prototyping.
 This helped us refine the design, scale, and layout of widgets, and explore how physical interactions would translate across a horizontal surface.
-We tested widget rotation, orientation switches, and layout scaling, emphasizing simplicity and intuitive feedback.

-However, our approach of modeling from existing platforms quickly revealed an issue: each interface looked different and were becoming overly complex.
-They began to resemble an iPad, each with their own navigation and in-depth features.
+Our approach of modeling our UI from existing platforms quickly revealed an issue: each interface looked different and had their own navigation and in-depth features.

 Mid Fidelity UI